loft-demos/vcluster-platform-demo-app-template/README.md

 #### Two Approaches
 The examples in this repository explore two approaches for creating ephmeral GitHub pull request environments with vCluster:
-- Shared Argo CD with ephemeral vCluster.
+1. **Shared Argo CD with ephemeral vCluster:**
-- Completely ephemeral environment with an ephemeral Argo CD deployed into the ephmeral vCluster.
+2. **Completely ephemeral environment with an ephemeral Argo CD deployed into the ephmeral vCluster:**